RafalSl/Stopwatch/README.md

-Stopwatch app written in Java Swing, using multithreading (Timer and Executor) (almost done).
+Stopwatch app written in Java Swing, using multithreading (Timer and Executor).
+See view1.png and view2.png

 Counts miliseconds, seconds, minutes, hours and laps' times.
 Resets after 24 h.
 Works almost the same as stopwatch in iPhone's.